 6 Tips to Build Your Child’s Immune System

-As parents, we can quickly become overwhelmed with stress at the thought of our kids heading back into the classroom.
-Anxiety about how our children will adjust physically and emotionally to the challenges of a new school year can also take over.
-But as we help our kids transition away from summer break and focus on their schoolwork, we often forget to prepare their immune systems.
-We all know how good they are about bringing germs back home with them at the end of the day.
+As parents, we can quickly become overwhelmed with stress at the thought of our kids getting sick.
+Anxiety about how our children’s symptoms will take over or how long they will not feel well also take over.
+But even as these thoughts consume us, we often forget to prepare their immune systems.
+We all know how good they are about bringing home germs from school, parties, and other events.

 But don’t worry!
 I have created a list of immune-building tips to help keep your kids stay healthy all year long.